miloszpiglas/sqlite-go-extension/README.md

 Makefile defines few build goals:
  - `make glitex.so` - builds SQLite extension as shared library.
 When building is finished, extension might be loaded from SQLite with command `.load ./glitex.so`
- - `make c_string` - builds standalone application which calls various functions implemented in go.
+ - `make c_string` - builds standalone application which calls various functions implemented in Go.
 To run prgram type in command line `./run_test`
  - `make go_string` - builds standalone application which panics, when exported function `PureJoin()` is called

 ## Demo